Dak0r/TextAdventureJS/README.md

 So In this case, you simply have to add the verb as an action to the object and add your failure message as text to the action.

+### Placeholders
+When adding a text to an action, you can use predefined placeholders which will be filled in automatically when the text is written.
+If the placeholder does not apply in the given context, the value is not replaced.

+Existing placeholders are:
+- `{verb}` is replaced with the word the player used to describe the verb / action
+- `{object}` is replaced with the word the player used to describe the object

 ### Commands

 Commands can be used in actions to modify the current location or the plazers inventory.